 CATEGORY I FUEL CYCLE FACILITIES

+Effective Date: 01/01/2021

+PROGRAM APPLICABILITY: 2600B

 88135-01 INSPECTION OBJECTIVES

-The objectives of this procedure are to provide requirements and guidance evaluate the licensee’s performance to determine whether it conforms to regulatory requirements, license conditions and other commitments, and is in accordance with established procedures pertaining to inspectable areas within the following Performance Areas:
+The objectives of this inspection procedure (IP) are to provide resident inspector program requirements and guidance to independently gather sufficient information and evaluate the licensee’s performance to determine whether it conforms to regulatory requirements, license conditions and other commitments, and is in accordance with established procedures pertaining to inspectable areas within the following Performance Areas:

-Safety Operations (SO) plant operations, nuclear criticality safety, fire protection, chemical safety, and tems elied n for afety (IROFS) to ensure they are available and reliable to perform their function when needed to comply with the performance requirements of Title 10 of the Code of Federal Regulations (10 CFR) 70.61;
+Safety Operations (SO).
+Inspectable areas pertaining to plant operations, nuclear criticality safety, fire protection, chemical safety, and items relied on for safety (IROFS) to ensure they are available and reliable to perform their function when needed to comply with the performance requirements of Title 10 of the Code of Federal Regulations (10 CFR) 70.61;

-Safeguards ;
+Safeguards (SG).
+Inspectable areas pertaining to material control and accounting (MC&A), physical protection of special nuclear material, and classified material and information security;

-Radiological Controls radiation protection, environmental protection, waste management, and transportation.
+Radiological Controls (RP).
+Inspectable areas pertaining to radiation protection, environmental protection, waste management, and transportation.

-Facility Support (FS) maintenance and surveillance of safety controls, management organization and controls, operator training, emergency preparedness, emergency exercise evaluation, permanent plant modifications, and
+Facility Support (FS).
+Inspectable areas pertaining to maintenance and surveillance of safety controls, management organization and controls, operator training, emergency preparedness, emergency exercise evaluation, permanent plant modifications, and identification and resolution of problems.

-Other Areas special issues that arise for which their significance is perceived to affect the quality of licensee performance, event review and response.
+Other Areas (OA).
+Inspectable areas pertaining to special issues that arise for which their significance is perceived to affect the quality of licensee performance, event review and response.

 88135-02 INSPECTION REQUIREMENTS AND GUIDANCE